U.S. pushes China on market access, little progress seen

 Those issues, and slow progress on a bilateral investment treaty (BIT), have combined to sour commercial relations, and experts think the meeting of the Joint Commission on Commerce and Trade (JCCT) that ends on Monday in the southern Chinese city of Guangzhou will do little to alleviate the mood.

-At the talks, U.S. Trade Secretary Michael Froman called on China to allow "substantial liberalisation" of a so-called "negative list" regulating foreign market access to China.
+At the talks, U.S. Trade Secretary Michael Froman called on China to allow "substantial liberalization" of a so-called "negative list" regulating foreign market access to China.

 "Significant work remains," Froman told a business lunch at a venue on Shamian Island, on the banks of the Pearl River, a historical trading port for China and the West over centuries past, in the city formerly known as Canton.